rsource-open-source/.github/profile/README.md

-rsource is an organization started by insyri, aimed to create services around Roblox and specifically the StrafesNET games.
+rsource is an organization started by insyri, aimed to create services around Roblox and specifically the StrafesNET ecosystem.

 rsource offers many services for both the average user, beginner and advanced map makers, and developers who just got started familiarizing themselves with the StrafesNET API.